Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN_standard/TN_Standard_Template_Redacted.md

 --- Page 1 (OCR) ---

-Name According to W-9 Form with d/b/a:
+Name According to W-9 Form with d/b/a: fe
-_
 PROVIDER AGREEMENT
-This Provider Agreement (hereinafter "Agreement") is made and entered into by and between J Tennessee, Inc., = Texas, Inc. (collectively referred in this Agreement as ‘J and the undersigned Provider (hereinafter "Provider"), effective as of the date set forth immediately ab signature (the "Effective Date").
+This Provider Agreement (hereinafter "Agreement") is made and entered into by and between J Tennessee, Inc., J Texas, Inc. (collectively referred in this Agreement as ‘J and the undersigned Provider (hereinafter "Provider", effective as of the date set forth immediately above yg signature (the "Effective Date").
-In accordance with this Agreement, J Tennessee, Inc. manages the Medicaid Program under a and ( “Texas, Inc. manages the Medicare Advantage Program.
+In accordance with this Agreement, J Tennessee, Inc. manages the Medicaid Program under a and Ms exas, Inc. manages the Medicare Advantage Program.
 In consideration of the mutual promises and covenants herein contained, the sufficiency of which is acknowledged by the parties, the parties agree as follows:
-[Alternate preamble for multiple TIN agreement, for use with Participating Provider Exhibit] This Provider Agreement (hereinafter "Agreement") is made and entered into by and between jy Tennessee, Inc., gy = =6Texas, Inc. (collectively referred in this Agreement as ‘yg and , ("Provider") on behalf of itself and the Participating Providers set forth on the Participating Providers Exhibit and shall be effective as of the date set forth immediately above yg signature (the "Effective Date").
+[Alternate preamble for multiple TIN agreement, for use with Participating Provider Exhibit] This Provider Agreement (hereinafter "Agreement") is made and entered into by and between jg Tennessee, Inc., (J Texas, Inc. (collectively referred in this Agreement as ‘Sy and , ("Provider") on behalf of itself and the Participating Providers set forth on the Participating Providers Exhibit and shall be effective as of the date set forth immediately above NN signature (the "Effective Date").
 Unless otherwise specifically delineated, all references herein to "Provider" may also mean and refer to "Participating Provider" as defined below.
-In accordance with this Agreement, J Tennessee, Inc. manages the Medicaid Program under ) and MJ Texas, Inc. manages the Medicare Advantage Program.
+In accordance with this Agreement, J Tennessee, Inc. manages the Medicaid Program under a] and GH Texas, Inc. manages the Medicare Advantage Program.
 In consideration of the mutual promises and covenants herein contained, the sufficiency of which is acknowledged by the parties, the parties agree as follows:
 ARTICLE |